vangoghworldwide/linkedart/README.md

 ```
 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fauction.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/auction.rdf.xml)

-Next there is the sub-activity of the auctioning of the lot, which is part of the auction.
-Within this activity a set of objects is auctioned (used_specific_object).
-This set of described separatly after this example.
-Note, how they are linked by the set id.
+Next there is the sub-activity of the auctioning of a specific lot.
+This activity is related via "part_of" to the auction.
+But you may also choose to model it in from auction to the lot using the inverse relation "part".
+Also the relation between the set of objects and the lot can be modelled in either directions, from lot to set with "used_specific_object" and From set to lot with "used_for".

 ```json
 {